 Mr. DeGaris is AV Peer Review rated by Martindale-Hubbell.
 Mr. DeGaris has been recognized in Super Lawyers, Best Lawyers, Rue Ratings and was named one of Alabama's Top 50 Attorneys in a peer review survey.
 Mr. DeGaris is certified as a Life Member of both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
 He is listed in “œWho's Who in American Law,” “œWho's Who in America,” and “œWho's Who of Professionals.”
 In 2013, Best Lawyers selected Mr. DeGaris as Lawyer of the Year for Plaintiff Mass Tort Litigation and Class Actions in Birmingham, Alabama.

-Mr. DeGaris has written extensively on cutting edge legal topics, including the role of judges in the settlement process, politics and its influence on the judicial system, and product liability cases involving pharmaceuticals and medical devices.
-His legal writings have been published nationally and internationally in diverse publications ranging from the University of Tasmania Law Review to West’s Federal Rules Decisions (F.R.D.), Voir Dire, the Cumberland Law Review, the Australian Dispute Resolution Journal, The Trial Lawyer, The Alabama Lawyer, and The Alabama Association for Justice Journal.
-In addition to his publications, he is also a frequent lecturer nationally on a variety of litigation topics.
+Mr. DeGaris has written extensively on a variety of legal topics including the role of judges in settlements, politics in the judicial system, and dangerous products.
+His legal writings have been published nationally and internationally in diverse publications ranging from the University of Tasmania Law Review to Federal Rules Decisions (F.R.D), Voir Dire, the Cumberland Law Review, the Australian Dispute Resolution Journal, and the Alabama Association for Justice Journal.
+He is also a frequent lecturer nationally on a variety of litigation topics.